menu

 Remarks

-This event is raised when the data in the SfMultiColumnComboBox<TValue, TItem> is fetched after from the server.
+This event is raised when the data in the SfMultiColumnComboBox<TValue, TItem> has been successfully fetched from the server.
+Use this event to perform post-processing operations on the fetched data or to update the UI after data loading is complete.

 OnActionFailure